 This is our story as told by our co-founder Oneko Arika

 Growing up in Nairobi Kenya in the 80s I was exposed to a very dynamic and colorful environment that had a lot of cultural music and sports (like boxing) which was always connected in some way to entertainment.
 Like so many other places in the world, there were also the "bad boys" in the same hood.
 Many friends I grew up with ended up dead or wasted away from drug abuse and crimes that they graduated into with time, mostly due to being idle and watching the behavior of the older kids.
 I once got out of a bus in my neighborhood to sounds of gunshots at my primary school.
 It was at that moment that I knew I had to do something to change the sound.
-My idea was to drown out the noises of violence with the sound of drums.
+My idea was to replace the noises of violence with the sound of drums.
 Then I saw an article in a local newspaper that had the headline "Dying Young In Eastlands" where I could identify over 15 young men's photos who I knew involved in armed robbery who were killed by the police.
 It's that background upon which I felt the need to stop the spread of the criminal mentality and show kids at a young age that they don’t have to follow that same path.
 I was a product of that exact environment but was able to overcome a life of crime by focusing on sports (boxing) and music (drumming).
 Before long, I was a drummer/percussionist performing with artists around the world.
 I started using my little income as a performer to get kids in my neighborhood to just come and drum with me.
 Just like that the idea of Marching Forth was born.

 In 2008, the name “March Forth Kenya Kids” was conceived and we officially became a 501c3 non-profit incorporated in Los Angeles, CA. We teach music and different forms of art and movement (including yoga), to help give young people a positive path to focus in life.
 We do our work mainly in the neighborhood where I grew up, but also hold workshops for young people in America.
 In Kenya, we have drumming, dancing, and yoga classes every Saturday and have organized several large scale events in Nairobi.
 We have hosted reggae concerts in the community giving our students the chance to curtain raise for big stars who they look up to.
 Some of our past special guests include Tippa Irie (UK), Dr. Ring-Ding (Germany), Rocky Dawuni (Ghana) and Gilah Yelin Hirsch (Los Angeles).
 We do all of this for free to uplift the community as the people we work with live in a very economically challenging environment.
 We have some amazing success stories of young people growing up and now earning a living through what they started with us, not to mention the significant increase in test scores we have seen with students participating in our programs.